storesafe/cordova-sqlite-storage/README.md

 The threading model depends on which version is used:
 - For Android, one background thread per db;
-- for iOS, background processing using a very limited thread pool (only one thread working at a time);
+- for iOS/macOS, background processing using a very limited thread pool (only one thread working at a time);
 - for Windows, no background processing.

 <!-- END Background processing -->